mikoro/raycer/readme.md

 | **R**                   | Reset camera                                                                          |
 | **N**                   | Toggle normal mapping on/off                                                          |
 | **B**                   | Rebuild BVH                                                                           |

+## References

+Some books and websites I found helpful while developing the program:

+- a
+- b
+- c
+- d

+## Test scene data sources

+Websites where the test scene data was sourced from:

+- a
+- b
+- c
+- d

 ## License